Best solar battery FAQs

 What are the common misconceptions about solar batteries?

-A common mistake with solar batteries is thinking that if the power goes out, a solar battery will run your whole house for a long period of time.
-A solar battery will allow primary functions to continue, such as heating or air condition.
-However, even at full charge, the best solar batteries will power your home for a limited period of time, typically less than a day.
-Another misconception is that having a solar battery equals complete energy independence.
-This is untrue.
-Even if the best solar states and with the best solar storage, you will still need to connect to the power grid.
+A common myth about solar batteries is that if the power goes out, a solar battery will run your whole house for a long period of time.
+A solar battery will allow primary functions to continue, such as the blower on the furnace, LED lights, and refrigerator.
+However, even with a full charge, the best solar batteries will power most homes for a limited period, especially in cloudy weather.
+Therefore, most solar homeowners prioritize which electric loads to run during power outages.

-Can I add a battery to my solar panel system at a later time?
+Can I add a battery to my solar panel system later?

 What else should I know about solar batteries?

-It is likely that your solar installer will have a preferred solar battery that they use.
-If you decide to get solar battery storage, you may need some additional details on the solar battery that comes with your solar panel system.
+Your solar installer will likely have a preferred solar battery.
+If you decide to get a solar battery storage system, you may want additional information on the battery that comes with your solar PV system.
 Other common questions to ask your installer about solar batteries include:

 - How long will my solar battery last during a power outage?